 Historically, it wasn’t solely associated with art.
 It was art with a social commentary and a criticism of traditions.

 Over the twentieth century, however, avant-garde began to acquire a purely artistic meaning.
-It is characterized by breaking away with conventional norms of society, culture, and art.
+It is characterized by breaking away from conventional norms of society, culture, and art.

 With time when the term acquired its artistic connotations, it came to be associated with artworks that represented a radical breaking away from traditional practices or standards.